#FireSeason

 TELL US WHERE IT’S BURNING: HOW TO DROP A PIN

 A helicopter and spotter plane are based at Bredasdorp from the beginning of December to end April.
-The aircraft could be used in the rapid initial attack.
 Additional resources can be contracted.

-• Should you want the aerial assistance form, please email Keith: info@overbergfpa.co.za.
+Aerial support is at your own cost and will be guided by the Incident Commander/Fire Chief.
+Please follow this link to the required MOU (or request for aerial assistance form) from the service provider.
+These rates are renewed at the beginning of each month.
+Alternatively, please email Keith: info@overbergfpa.co.za.
 It’s best to keep a copy of the form on hand during fire season in case you urgently need aerial assistance.

 Landowner – are you going away?